 Regular Friday Sessions now on.
 All Welcome.
 1030am at the cabin.
 Lunch provided.
 (You may wish to phone 01349 830517 for further details).
-We are delighted to announce a successful bid for funding from the Highland Third Sector's Mental Health & Wellbeing Fund, which secures our programme until March 2023.
+We are delighted to announce a successful bid for funding from the Highland Third Sector's Mental Health & Wellbeing Fund, which secures our programme until end 2023 at least.
 We are also grateful for past funding from Life Changes Trust.

 Our specialist-led programme commenced in Feb 2022 with a Memory Cushions project with Lizzie MacDougall (specially funded by Scotland's Year of Stories 2022).
 The ongoing programme will include walks in the wood, art, woodwork, storytelling, music - and more.

 The sessions are always relaxed and fun and people can engage as they feel like on the day.
 We keep warm with cosy blankets, keeping active and moving into the cabin with the wood-burning stove if need be.